Will replacing the monarchy with a Canadian head of state negatively affect treaties with Indigenous peoples?

 This question comes up often, and it stems from the confusion over the distinction between "The Crown," as it was historically interpreted, compared to how it's legally evolved in modern-day Canada.

 Yes, there's no doubt that the monarch may have a symbolic or cultural connection with Indigenous peoples.
 However, the legal relationship they have (i.e. treaties) is not with the family of those in whose name those treaties were signed, it's with the contemporary Canadian Crown, as defined by the Letters Patent 1947, which delegated powers of the monarch from King George VI to the Office of the Governor General.

-Thus, the Letters Patent began the process of interpreting the Canadian Crown as the Canadian State, not the monarchy - or individual members of the royal family.
+Thus, the Letters Patent began the process of interpreting the Canadian Crown or Crown in Right of Canada as the Canadian State, not the monarchy - or individual members of the royal family.